British Rail Class 701: Entry into service

 In February 2024, it was reported that 71 units had been accepted, and that the entire fleet is planned to be in service in 2025 following the completion of driver training.
 However, by April 2024 it was further reported that the number of accepted units had dropped to 70, although construction of the fleet of 90 had been completed.

 On 30 September 2024, the Class 701 began revenue service on the Shepperton Branch Line.
 On 28 November 2024, SWR announced that ten additional Class 701 trains will be entering service by June 2025.

 In April 2025, it was announced that once the whole fleet was in service, guards would be responsible for closing the doors at stations.
 The decision was attributed to reported safety concerns around visualising the entire platform clearly under different light conditions.
 Station modifications are also planned, with SWR saying it is committed to driver-only operation in the future.
+By December 2025, 30 trains were in service, with Class 455 trains withdrawn at the end of the year.
+By the end of summer 2026, SWR plans to have 75% of the fleet in service.